ceumicrodata/shell-economics/_episodes/02-the-filesystem.md

 ~~~
 {: .bash}

-prints the contents of `/home`, which is one level up from your root directory.
+prints the contents of `/home`, which is one level up from your home directory.

 > ## Finding hidden directories
 >
-> First navigate to the `shell_data` directory.
+> First navigate to the `data` directory.
 There is a hidden directory within this directory.
 Explore the options for `ls` to
 > find out how to see hidden directories.
 List the contents of the directory and
 > identify the name of the text file in that directory.
 >